GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/04.631-640/06.O-Who-Is-This-That-Cometh/docs.md

 ---
+title: |
-title: 636.
-O Who Is This That Cometh?
+    636. O Who Is This That Cometh? - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 636.
+O Who Is This That Cometh?.
+O who is this that cometh  From Edom's crimson plain.
+With wounded side, with garments dyed?
+O tell me now Thy name.
+"I that saw thy soul's distress,  A ransom gave;  I that speak in rightiousness,  Mighty to save."
+    keywords:  |
-    keywords: Church Hymnal, O Who Is This That Cometh?, O who is this that cometh , Mighty to save
+        Church Hymnal 1941, adventhymnals, advent hymnals, O Who Is This That Cometh?, O who is this that cometh .
+Mighty to save,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 636. O WHO IS THIS THAT COMETH?
+####  Church Hymnal 1941,

 ```txt
 1.